Herbertkartel/Alx-pre_course/0x01-git/README.md

 My second command
-oding is a super power
+coding is a super power